 Yes, the International Student Welcome Series is your orientation program.
-We highly recommend that all new international students attend the International Student Welcome Series.
+All new international students must attend the International Student Welcome Series.

 We strongly encourage all undergraduate students to live in on-campus housing.
 While living on campus is not required, there are so many advantages to living on campus.
 Living on campus is safe.
 Living on campus is convenient (everything from classes to food to activities is just a minute away).
 The cost of living on campus is reasonable and you won't have any separate charges for utilities like electricity, water and TV.
 And living on campus is the best way to make new friends and integrate with the rest of the campus.